biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 <br>

 This is quite similar to the example given above: use the [`select()`](https://dplyr.tidyverse.org/reference/select.html) function to select certain columns, and the [`filter()`](https://dplyr.tidyverse.org/reference/filter.html) function to select certain rows.

+To answer the bonus question: each diamond is on one row, so you are counting rows.
+And to answer it by expanding your pipeline, recall from the very first pipe example that the [`nrow()`](https://rdrr.io/r/base/nrow.html) function will print the number of rows.

 </details>